eliasj13/goodreads-scriptable-widget/README.md

 - Displays the covers of books you're currently reading (up to 3)
 - Shows your reading progress as a progress bar
-- Real-time updates (?) as you read more pages and books
 - Opens Goodreads app when clicked

 This project pulls data from a user’s Goodreads Recent Updates RSS feed, parses it, and displays it on a Scriptable widget for your iOS home screen.

 Because the “scraping” is based on RSS, it doesn’t even need to be your own current reading progress that it pulls.
 W-O-W!
-You can finally stalk random people’s book habits straight from your home screen, revolutionary! (for legal reasons that’s a joke lol)
+You can finally stalk random people’s book habits straight from your home screen! (for legal reasons that’s a joke lol)

 ### Background